AndersenLab/nscalc/README.md

+# Nemascan Pipeline Runner

-# This CloudRun server handles requests to complete a Genetic Mapping using the NemaScan Nextflow pipeline with Google Life Sciences
+This CloudRun server handles requests to complete a Genetic Mapping using the NemaScan Nextflow pipeline with Google Life Sciences

 Build using: